tqtezos/ticket-tutorials/tutorials/fungible/wrapped-tez/wrapped.md

 3) Alice and Bob burn all of their tickets, each redeeming 1 tez respectively in the process.

+The builder contract is on edonet at address KT1PZXkw968qQ6Gy8kN1nDbKmyMG2edhpncB and the two wallet contracts which are in fact the same as the wallet contracts in NL-ticket tutorial are on edonet at KT1HJJ8kbYB1g4XwXewa1NmP6hZehKFDrPX1 and KT1TDFT1KN26daV6gEazd7XBr4cAP9VkhkLu

 ## Set Address Constants
 ```
 $ ELI="\"tz1LNX7w32LntUkXcdQe1qyvFSTgwtYAqnGW\""